Julio J. Henna: Political incursion

 When he was twenty years old, Henna designed a plan to liberate Puerto Rico from Spanish colonialism.
 The plan failed when the authorities discovered it and he was jailed as a result.
 However, he was set free through the general amnesty which followed the Spanish revolution, which also ended the reign of Queen Isabel II.
 In spite of this, in 1869 General Sanz stated to Henna that it would be best if he left the Island.
 Henna moved to New York and studied medicine at Columbia University, earning his medical degree on 23 February 1872.
 From New York, Henna continued to support the cause of independence for Puerto Rico.

 Career

 In 1880, Henna founded, together with Drs.
 Chauveau, Deberceau, Muvial, and Ferrer, the New York City French Hospital at 330 West 30th street.
 He became medical director of the institution and was a member of the medical faculty at Bellevue Hospital.

 Death

 Henna died on 2 February 1924.
+He was laid to rest at Panteón Nacional Román Baldorioty de Castro in Ponce, Puerto Rico.